william-redman/Koopman-Training-Pytorch-Tools/README.md

 ## Questions

-If you have any questions, don't hesitate to email wredman@ucsb.edu.
+If you have any questions regarding the codebase or the associated NeurIPS paper, don't hesitate to email wredman@ucsb.edu or adogra@nyu.edu